heidkaemper/craft-redactor-anchors/README.md

-# Anchors für Redactor in Craft 3
+# Anchors for Redactor in Craft 3

 Add anchor functionality for Reactor in Craft CMS